Dr. Ellen Field

 B.A., Double Major in Environmental Studies & English, University of Victoria, Canada

 My research interests are in policy and practice of climate change education in the Canadian K-12 system.
 I have a strong background in survey development and implementation, educational tool development and stakeholder engagement.
-I am engaged with Ministries, school boards, teachers and community members and co-lead an online community on Climate Change Education in Canada.
+I am engaged with Ministries, school boards, teachers and community members and co-lead an online self-organizing professional learning community, Climate Change Education in Canada: https://www.facebook.com/groups/climatechangeeducationcanada/.
+This site is for educators and recent articles, programs, workshops focused on climate change education is shared through this network.

-I teach Environmental Education (B.Ed) and Climate Change Education (M.Ed) in the Faculty of Education, and have engaged over 800 teachers in professional development workshops in the last several years.
+I teach Environmental Education (B.Ed) and Climate Change Education (M.Ed) in the Faculty of Education, and have engaged hundreds of teachers in professional development through teaching in the Faculty and professional development workshops.

 - Associate Editor of the Canadian Journal of Environmental Education